 The roof keeps the rain off; the weave might look rough but it is waterproof.
 The walls are studded with gaps, which let in light to beautiful effect during the daytime, or at night if I leave the outside light on.
 Under the mushroom, it becomes a jewelled temple.
 It looks great filled with snaking thermals of marijuana smoke, as well.

 I’m in their territory.
 The hut keeps the rain off, but apart from that is essentially an illusion.
-When I close my eyes, it disappears and I’m lying in a jungle, trying to sleep.
+When I close my eyes, it disappears and I’m lying out in the jungle, trying to sleep.
 Physical tiredness is not always enough to override this hyper-vigilance.

 Sometimes you just have to get up and roll another spliff.

-Every day as I move through jungle I’m careful to follow Nong’s advice, and concentrate on the ground.
-Don’t look up, look down.
+Every day as I move through jungle I’m careful to follow Nong’s advice, one of the older guys, who told me: Don’t look up, look down.
+Alway down.
 Snake coming!
-The trouble is that, here, everything is like snakes.
+So I concentrate on the ground.
+The trouble is that here everything looks like a snake.
 Everything winds, everything coils around everything else.
 Would I even know if I’d seen one?

-The morphology of the snake seems not just natural but inevitable — that in the ubiquity of these shapes one of them would eventually, inevitably, detach and animate and move.
-If God sleeps in the minerals, dreams in the plants, walks in the animals and thinks in man, as Zarathustra says, and if the point of our existence, as Hodgy says, is for the universe to experience itself, then God slithers in the snake, and in the form of the snake puts the fear of God into himself.
+The morphology of the snake seems not just natural but inevitable, to my mind — that in the ubiquity of these shapes one of them would eventually, inevitably, detach and animate and move.
+If God sleeps in the minerals, dreams in the plants, walks in the animals and thinks in man, as Zarathustra said, and if the point of our existence, as Hodgy says, is for the universe to experience itself, then God slithers in the snake, and in the form of the snake puts the fear of God into himself.

 My illusory house is bordered by huge tree roots, twisting massively along the ground and under my thin split-bamboo floor.
 Coming down from the mushroom, I hear the great python moving beneath the illusory floor: an earth-wave, a telluric current.
 I speak to it with respect, my love compelled but real.
 And my fear is calm, a static vibration, a current of energy coming up into me from the ground and snaking up my spine.